 All flights must originate in Utah and end in Utah.

 You must be an annual member of the UHGPGA club.

 Just like the Utah cup, there will be an overall xc league comp, and then other separate comp classifications by the level of glider flown: D class comp, C class comp, and A/B class (and corresponding HG classes).
 The same classification rules as the Utah Cup apply, with PG and HG competing together.

 All other rules/scoring follow the xcontest format found on the xcontest rules page. https://www.xcontest.org/world/en/rules/

 Simply let us know that you are competing and send us your xcontest weblink where all your flights are listed.
 That is the pilot detail page, such as this one: https://www.xcontest.org/world/en/pilots/detail:arash.farhang

 We will evaluate which of your flights meets the XC League criteria and use the top 3 towards your score.
-You can send us your flight page as soon as you are registered for the 2021 xcontest.
+You can send us your flight page as soon as you are registered for xcontest.
 We will keep it on file and evaluate the flights at the end of the season before the annual UHGPGA club party.